puppetlabs/puppet-docs/source/learning/variables.markdown

 * You can use variables as the value for any resource attribute, or as the title of a resource.
 * You can also interpolate variables inside strings, if you use double-quotes.
 To distinguish a `${variable}` from the surrounding text, you should wrap its name in curly braces.
 * Every variable has a short local name and a long fully-qualified name.
 Fully qualified variables look like `$scope::variable`.
 Top scope variables are the same, but their scope is nameless.
 (For example: `$::top_scope_variable`.)
-* If you reference a variable with its short name and it isn't present in the local scope, Puppet will also check the top scope;[^dynamic] this means you can effectively leave off the leading `::` on top scope variables and treat them as globals.
+* If you reference a variable with its short name and it isn't present in the local scope, Puppet will also check the top scope;[^dynamic] this means you can almost always refer to global variables with just their short names.

+    > Note: Current versions of Puppet can log spurious warnings if you refer to top-scope variables without the `$::` prefix.
+These are due to a bug, and will be fixed in a future version.
 * You can only assign the same variable **once** in a given scope.[^declarative]

 [^declarative]: This has to do with the declarative nature of the Puppet language: the idea is that the order in which you read the file shouldn't matter, so changing a value halfway through is illegal, since it would make the results order-dependent. <br><br>In practice, this isn't the full story, because you can't currently read a variable from anywhere north of its assignment.
 We're working on that.